 If you are buying a new car, the simplest and most convenient way to dispose of the old model will be to trade it in at the dealership.
 It means you can drive to the showroom in your old car and drive away in the new one.
 The dealer will take care of the paperwork and the price for your old car will simply be deducted from the cost of your new vehicle.

 Obviously the price is likely to be lower than you could achieve by selling privately, but you could be pleasantly surprised.
 Experts in car trading such as the staff at Eden dealerships will have up-to-the-minute pricing information and can give you the very latest valuation.

 You may well find the price is surprisingly generous too, especially if the car you are selling is something the dealer might want to have for sale on their forecourt.
 Buying direct from you will mean they don’t have the added cost of going to an auction or dealing with another trader, so they will be able to give you a better offer.

-If you are buying a new or used Vauxhall, Hyundai, Mazda, MG, Peugeot Suzuki, or Fiat then Eden’s friendly staff will be happy to talk you through the options for selling your car or van, even if you are not buying your new vehicle through them.
+If you are buying a new or used Vauxhall, Hyundai, Mazda, MG, Peugeot or Suzuki then Eden’s friendly staff will be happy to talk you through the options for selling your car or van, even if you are not buying your new vehicle through them.